ilhamfi27/claythis-submission/readme.md

 ## 🌍 Domain and Credentials

-The application is hosted at: [Claythis Submission](https://example.com)
+The application is hosted at: [Claythis Submission](https://claythis-submission.vercel.app)

-To access, use the following credentials:
+To access the dashboard from login page, use the following credentials:

 ```
 Username: admin